OpenTOSCA/container/docs/DeveloperGuide.md

 If you found the bundle you can add it to the Target Platform.

-1. Open the project "**org.opentosca.targetplatform.container**" in the package explorer
+1. Open the project "**target-definition**" in the package explorer
 2. Move the bundle JAR file in the desired directory (e.g. "**Apache**") in the project.
 3. Set the container again as it's described in 3.4.